Early Years Update looks at the principles, process and purpose of assessment in the early years

 Creating the Picture is an excellent document for all early years settings to use as they begin to plan for the introduction of the EYFS in September 2008.
 It will underpin the work of practitioners in the maintained, independent, private and voluntary sectors who adopt its principled approach to assessment, record keeping and demonstrating progress.

-Creating the Picture emphasises the importance of observational assessment as a key component of effective practice and as the means by which the next steps in children’s learning are identified.
+Creating the Picture emphasizes the importance of observational assessment as a key component of effective practice and as the means by which the next steps in children’s learning are identified.
 It also addresses issues of evidencing judgements, developing approaches to manageable record keeping, using data appropriately and demonstrating progress – all issues which have emerged as key challenges for practitioners, headteachers, managers and local authorities.

 Part one of Creating the Picture is divided into five sections: